Félix d'Hérelle: Soviet Union

-In about 1934, d‘Hérelle went to Tbilisi, Georgia.
+In about 1934, d'Hérelle went to Tbilisi, Georgia.
 He was welcomed to the Soviet Union as a hero, bringing knowledge of salvation from diseases ravaging the eastern states.
+He was even awarded with an honorary doctorate from Tbilisi State University in 1934.

-D’Hérelle may have accepted Stalin's invitation for two reasons.
+D'Hérelle may have accepted Stalin's invitation for two reasons.
 Firstly, he was said to be enamored with communism.

-Secondly, d’Hérelle was happy to be working with his friend, Professor George Eliava, founder of the Tbilisi Institute, in 1923.
-Eliava had become friendly with d'Herelle during a visit to the Pasteur Institute in Paris in 1926, and had used that occasion to learn about phages.
+Secondly, d'Hérelle was happy to be working with his friend, Professor George Eliava, founder of the Tbilisi Institute, in 1923.
+Eliava had become friendly with d'Hérelle during a visit to the Pasteur Institute in Paris in 1926, and had used that occasion to learn about phages.